fyrm/btvbadge/README.md

 `/badge/bin/badge_mesh_start.sh`

 ## Addon Ideas ##
+* tail log_all_simple.txt (honeypot log) to screen, flash LEDs on any new honeypot connections
 * Custom bling modes (write directly to framebuffer /dev/fb1, or use tput)
 * Avahi - abusing service broadcasts as a comms channel (*cough* the badge might already be doing that)
 * Interfacing with hardware SAOs over i2c